ACCESS-Cloud-Based-InSAR/dem-stitcher/README.md

 # Dateline support

 We assume that the supplied bounds overlap the standard lat/lon CRS grid i.e. longitudes between -/+ 180 longitude and are within -/+ 90 latitude.
-If there is a single dateline crossing by the supplied bounds, then the tiles are wrapped and translated to provide a continuous raster over the area provided.
-We assume a maximum of one dateline crossing (if you have multiple dateline crossing, you should not being using the `stitch_dem` API directly).
-Wrapping around poles (i.e. at -/+ 90 latitude) is *not* supported and an exception will be raised.
+If there is a single dateline crossing by the supplied bounds, then the tiles are wrapped the dateline and individually translated to a particular hemisphere dicated by the bounds provided to generate a continuous raster over the area provided.
+We assume a maximum of one dateline crossing in the bounds you specified (if you have multiple dateline crossings, then `stitch_dem` will run out of memory).
+Similar wrapping tiles around the North and South poles (i.e. at -/+ 90 latitude) is *not* supported (a different CRS is what's required) and an exception will be raised.

 # For Development